-Figure 1.41 This figure shows the average eccentricity of the particles for an azimuthal slice at 170 km radial distance.
-The eccentricity is drawn for both the x binning and the X binning.
-The former oscillates around the latter as the particles orbit due to the eccentricity gradient in e over radial distance.
-Plotted along with this is an analytic expression for the eccentricity value that would cause streamlines to shear through one another at those location.
+Figure 1.43 The average eccentricity of the particles for an azimuthal slice at 170 km radial distance from Pan.
+The eccentricity is drawn for both as a function of radial location x and as a function of mean distance X. The former oscillates around the latter as the particles orbit due to the eccentricity gradient in e over radial distance.
+Plotted along with this is an analytic expression for the eccentricity value that would cause streamlines to shear through one another at those locations.